Guidelines for remuneration to senior executives

-In cases where a member of the Board of Directors performs services for the company in addition to the Board assignment, a special remuneration may be paid for this (consultancy fee) provided that such services contribute to the implementation of the company’s business strategy and the safeguarding of the company’s long-term interests, including its sustainability.
-The annual consulting fee must be on market terms and be put in relation to the benefit it brings to the company and may never exceed three times the applicable Board remuneration for each member of the Board of Directors.
-Remuneration to a member of the Board of Directors, as well as other conditions, is decided by the Board of Directors.
+In the event a member of the Board of Directors performs services for the company in addition to the Board assignment, specific remuneration (e.g. consultancy fees) can be awarded for such services provided that such services contribute to the implementation of the company’s business strategy and safeguarding of the company’s long-term interests, including its sustainability.
+The annual consultancy fee must be on market conditions and be put in relation to the benefit it brings to the company, and may never, for each member of the Board, exceed three times the applicable board remuneration.
+Remuneration to a member of the Board of Directors, and other terms, shall be resolved on by the Board of Directors.

 Termination of employment

-Upon termination of employment, the period of notice may not exceed six months, unless otherwise is provided by mandatory law or collective agreement.
-Fixed cash salary during the period of notice and severance pay may together not exceed an amount equivalent to the fixed cash salary for fifteen months.
-The period of notice may not to exceed six months without any right to severance pay when termination is made by the executive.
+Upon termination of employment, the notice period may not exceed six months, unless otherwise is provided by mandatory law or collective agreement.
+Fixed cash salary during the notice period and severance pay may together not exceed an amount equivalent to the fixed cash salary for fifteen months.
+If notice of termination is made by a senior executive, the notice period may not exceed six months, with no right to severance pay.

-Additionally, remuneration may be paid for non-compete undertakings.
-Such remuneration shall compensate for loss of income and shall only be paid in so far as the previously employed executive is not entitled to severance pay.
-The remuneration shall amount to not more than 60 percent of the fixed cash salary at the time of termination of employment, unless otherwise provided by mandatory collective agreement provisions, and be paid during the time the non-compete undertaking applies, however not for more than twelve months following termination of employment.
+Additionally, compensation may be paid for non-compete undertakings.
+Such compensation shall compensate for loss of income and shall only be paid in so far as the senior executive is not entitled to severance pay.
+Such compensation shall amount to not more than 60 percent of the fixed cash salary at the time of termination, unless otherwise provided by mandatory collective agreement provisions, and be paid during the time the non-compete undertaking is applicable, at longest for twelve months.